-Iris Graville is a writer, bookbinder, teacher, editor, and independent publisher from Lopez Island, WA.
+Iris Graville is a writer, teacher, editor, independent publisher, bookbinder, and retired nurse from Lopez Island, WA.
 Her profiles and personal essays have been published in national and regional journals and magazines.
-She holds an MFA in Creative Writing from the Northwest Institute of Literary Arts where she served as nonfiction editor for Soundings Review.
+She holds a Master’s of Nursing degree from the University of Washington and an MFA in Creative Writing from the Northwest Institute of Literary Arts where she served as nonfiction editor for Soundings Review.
 Iris is also the publisher for SHARK REEF online literary magazine.
-Iris blogs regularly about writing and spiritual matters (see Writing/blog).
+She blogs regularly about writing and spiritual matters (see Writing/blog).

 Hands at Work was inspired by a showing of Summer Moon Scriver’s black-and-white photographs of hands.
 Scriver’s images of strong, weathered, soiled, muscled hands digging potatoes, knitting, kneading dough, and spinning wool suggested a passion for the kinds of work that have become rare for many Americans.